 The Nova Scotia Duck Tolling Retriever's history is rooted in the Canadian province of Nova Scotia, where it was developed during the early 19th century.
 The breed's name is derived from its unique hunting method called "tolling."
 Tollers would play along the shoreline, attracting the curiosity of waterfowl, while hunters remained hidden.
 When the ducks approached to investigate, the Toller would leap into action, retrieving the fallen birds.

 Tollers are believed to have ancestral ties to various breeds, including retrievers, spaniels, setters, and possibly collies.
 Their development was influenced by the needs of local hunters who wanted a versatile hunting dog that could excel in retrieving both on land and in water.
-The breed was officially recognized by the Canadian Kennel Club in 1945 and the American Kennel Club in 2003.
+The breed was officially recognised by the Canadian Kennel Club in 1945 and the American Kennel Club in 2003.

 Tollers sport a double coat that helps them stay warm when retrieving from cold water.
 Their outer coat is dense and water-resistant, while the undercoat is soft and insulating.
 The coat comes in various shades of red, with a white blaze on the face, chest, paws, and the tip of the tail.
 The Toller's expressive almond-shaped eyes, framed by a gentle, intelligent expression, are typically dark brown or amber.